Landscape of Southern Australia from Mallee and Mulga.

 Regions in NW Victoria and eastern South Australia.
 From Wikipedia.

-The lignotuber of the mallee increases in size as the plants age.
-Following fire or a prolonged drought that may kill the leaves and branches, new shoots grow up from the lignotuber to become the new photosynthesising parts of the plant.
-A similar regrowth after severe stress in many other Eucalypts species follows a parallel response when epicormic buds (buds from just below the bark) emerge and begin the post-stress regeneration of green shoots.
+The lignotuber, that is the mallee root of the mallee trees increases in size as the plants age.
+Following fire or a prolonged drought that may kill the leaves and branches, new shoots grow up from the lignotuber to become the new photosynthesising parts of the plants foliage.
+A similar regrowth after severe stress in many other Eucalypts speciesfollows a parallel response when epicormic buds (buds from just below the bark) emerge and begin the post-stress regeneration of green shoots followed by foliage.

 In mallee areas where pioneer farmers cleared land for cropping the regrowth from lignotubers caused troubles during cultivation and sowing with the new mallee shoots often becoming mixed with the ripening grain crops.